35percent/11tystarter/src/posts/elephant-park-the-final-squeeze.md

 ---
-title: Elephant Park - the final squeeze
+title: Elephant Park - Lendlease's final squeeze
-description: "Lendlease set to "
+description: Giant office block recommended for approval
 date: 2022-10-01T09:47:08.673Z
 ---
-Lendlease's proposal to build a giant office block on the last plot (H1) of the demolished Heygate estate has moved one step closer to being realised, by securing a recommendation for approval from Southwark Council.

-The application is due to be considered by the planning committee tomorrow (Tues 4th October).
+Lendlease's proposal to build a giant office block on the last plot (H1) of the demolished Heygate estate has been recommended for approval by Southwark Council's planning department.
+It now goes to the planning committee  for a final decision tomorrow (Tues 4 Oct).

 ![](img/screenshot-2022-10-01-at-11-48-17-plot-h1-elephant-park-land-bounded-by-walworth-road-elephant-road-deacon-street-and-sayer-street-north-elephant-and-castle-london-se1.-21_ap_1819-report_to_planning_committee-3558918.pdf.png)